MisterChief53/Metapulse-wiki/pages/Accounts Server.md

 				- tradableMoneyUser2 (Double): This field contains the money that the user 2 wants to transfer.
 				- acceptedTradeUser1 (Boolean): This field contains a boolean that checks if the user 1 has accepted the trade.
 				- acceptedTradeUser2 (Boolean): This field contains a boolean that checks if the user 2 has accepted the trade.
+		- Message
+			- This entity creates a Message table, along with getters and setters, the atributes in this table are:
+				- id (Integer): Identifies the message, created automatically.
+				- content (String): The content of the message.
+				- username (String): The name of the user that sends the message.
+				- chat (Chat): The chat that owns the message.
+		- Chat
+			- This entity creates the Chat table, the attributes are:
+				- id (Integer): Identifies the chat, generated automatically.
 	- ### Repositories
 		- The repositories in the API are to extend CRUD methods from the class CrudRepository to the entities class, the account server contains these three repositories:
 			- UserRepository
 			- ItemRepository
 			- ItemForSaleRepository
 			- TradeRepository
+			- MessageRepository
+			- ChatRepository
 	- ### Controllers
 		- The controllers contains the endpoints of the API, the account server contains four controllers:
 			- MainController: This controller primarily consists of helpful endpoints for developers to directly modify some data that cannot be altered through official endpoints.
-The endpoints located in this controller are:
+The endpoints located in this controller are: collapsed:: true
 				- /demo/add
 					- Description: This endpoint is used to register an user, not recommended to use because there is a better endpoint in the AuthenticationController.
 					- Method: Post